 - Are they having cognitive problems that keep them from staying on task, remembering how to cook?

-If the issues are more related to physical then I can recommend a service like Blue Apron which can make it much easier for your parents to get fresh food items into the house and an easier method to prepare their meals.
+If the issues are more related to physical then I can recommend meal delivery services like Purple Carrot which can make it much easier for your parents to get fresh food items into the house and an easier method to prepare their meals.

 If you notice a decline in your parent’s hygiene – muster up the courage to speak with them and try to find out what the problem is.